Chart Color Schemes

 Employment conditions in Exmouth demonstrate exceptional strength compared to most Australian markets

-Exmouth has a skilled workforce with tourism and hospitality sectors prominently featured.
-As of June 2025, the unemployment rate is 1.8%.
+Exmouth's workforce is skilled, with prominent tourism and hospitality sectors.
+As of June 2025, 2945 residents are employed, an unemployment rate of 1.8%.

-Conversely, health care & social assistance employs only 5.6% of local workers, lower than Rest of WA's 11.9%.
-This suggests a shift in employment towards other sectors.
-Despite local opportunities, many residents commute elsewhere for work based on Census data.
-In the year to June 2025, Exmouth's labour force decreased by 2.3% and employment decreased by 2.5%, leading to a slight increase in unemployment of 0.1 percentage points.
-This contrasts with Rest of WA's employment growth of 1.1% and falling unemployment by 0.6 percentage points during the same period.
-Looking ahead, Jobs and Skills Australia's national employment forecasts from May 2025 provide insight into potential future demand within Exmouth.
-National employment is projected to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Exmouth's current employment mix suggests local growth of approximately 5.6% over five years and 11.7% over ten years, though these are simple extrapolations for illustrative purposes only.
+Between June 2024 and June 2025, Exmouth's labour force decreased by 2.3% and employment decreased by 2.5%, leading to a slight rise in unemployment.
+In contrast, Rest of WA saw employment growth of 1.1%.
+Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Exmouth's industry mix suggests local growth of approximately 5.6% over five years and 11.7% over ten years, though this is a simplified extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment